What has wounded you? You are invited to come, pull up a chair, and see yourself as wounded, in need of a gentle healing path.

 It can be difficult to find someone with whom you can talk about your spiritual experiences, share your longing for “more” of the Divine, or explore the everyday mysteries of sacredness.
 Spiritual direction offers this type of listening and guided conversation.
 Kim’s longing is to help you enjoy the freedom to encounter God as deeply as you wish too.

 Kim believes the spiritual journey by its very nature longs to be explored in the company of one another.
 Jesus said that when two or three are gathered – God comes and joins them.
 The walking together in God is an ancient path laced with renewal, transformation, and healing.
 Another name for this spiritual exercise or practice is spiritual direction.

 What is spiritual direction?

 After a strong career with Prudential Financial, Kim left the corporate ladder behind, believing God was inviting her to something more.
-When she resigned, she did not know what that more would be.
+When she left, she did not know what that “more” would be.
 Initially the more was giving her time to those who did not have time.
-Then, one day summer day, someone asked, “What is it you really want to do?”
+Then one summer day, someone asked, “What is it you really want to do?”
 Kim’s answer centered around connecting people to deeper aspects of God.
 “Have you thought about becoming a Spiritual Director?”

 Kim grew up in a minister’s home.
 When she was a child, her parents planted a church in Fridley, Minnesota.
 This church now has multiple campuses and several thousand people attending.
 She grew up reading the Scriptures, praying, listening, learning.
 All of this created a deep well of knowledge and love for the biblical text.
 She knows first-hand that ministers do not have enough time or space to meet all the needs of the congregation.
 She believes when a church and its pastor engage in spiritual direction, all are called into God’s plan for the church, its people, and the community.
 One of her callings is to bring spiritual direction into a church or parish.